MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/author-with-sm.md

 ##### Workflows

-Workflows that were developed in System Center Service Manager 2010 are supported in System Center 2016 - Service Manager.
+Workflows that were developed in System Center Service Manager 2010 are supported in Service Manager.

 ###### Virtual Machine management activities

-The Virtual Machine Management workflow activities in System Center 2016 - Service Manager support System Center Virtual Machine Manager 2008 R2.
-However, these activities do not support System Center 2016 - Virtual Machine Manager.
+The Virtual Machine Management (VMM) workflow activities in Service Manager support System Center Virtual Machine Manager 2008 R2.
+However, these activities do not support System Center VMM.

-If you are trying to automate IT processes that require the use of an activity that supports System Center 2016 - Virtual Machine Manager, using System Center 2016 - Orchestrator runbooks and VMM instead might be helpful.
+If you are trying to automate IT processes that require the use of an activity that supports VMM, using System Center - Orchestrator runbooks and VMM instead might be helpful.

 ## Next steps